-2. chlorofibres (27) based on homopolymers of vinyl chloride, whether after-chlorinated or not, elastolefin (46) and melamine (47).
+2. chlorofibres (27) based on homopolymers of vinyl chloride, whether after-chlorinated or not, polypropylene (37), elastolefin (46), melamine (47) and polypropylene/polyamide bicomponent (49).

-The modacrylics concerned are those which give a limpid solution when immersed in concentrated sulphuric acid (relative density at 20 °C: 1,84).
+The modacrylics concerned are those which give a limpid solution when immersed in concentrated sulphuric acid (relative density 1,84 at 20 $^{\circ}$ C).

-This method can be used in place of methods No 8 and No 9.
+This method can be used in place of methods No 8 and 9.

-The constituent other than the chlorofibre, the elastolefin or the melamine (i.e. the fibres mentioned in point 1.1) is dissolved out from a known dry mass of the mixture with concentrated sulphuric acid (relative density at 20 °C: 1.84).

-The residue, consisting of the chlorofibre, the elastolefin or the melamine, is collected, washed, dried and weighed; its mass, corrected if necessary, is expressed as a percentage of the dry mass of the mixture.
+The constituent other than the chlorofibre, polypropylene, elastolefin, melamine or polypropylene/polyamide bicomponent (i.e. the fibres mentioned in paragraph 1.1) is dissolved out from a known dry mass of the mixture with concentrated sulphuric acid (relative density 1,84 at 20 °C).
+The residue, consisting of the chlorofibre, polypropylene, elastolefin, melamine or polypropylene/polyamide bicomponent is collected, washed, dried and weighed; its mass, corrected if necessary, is expressed as a percentage of the dry mass of the mixture.
 The percentage of the second constituents is obtained by difference.